nuvolo/sincronia/README.md

 Sincronia is a tool for managing ServiceNow code in a more modern way.
 It allows you to:

-1. Store scoped app code in GitHub in an editable way.🐙 (Looking at you studio source control plugin)
+1. Store scoped app code in GitHub in an editable way.🐙 (Looking at you studio source control👀)
 2. Run your code through build pipelines that enable you to use modern development tools such as [TypeScript](https://www.typescriptlang.org/), [Babel](https://babeljs.io/), and [Webpack](https://webpack.js.org/). 🎉
 3. Take control of your development process in ServiceNow! 💪